seymour-active-monitoring/tests-crud/docs/api.md

 ### 1.4.2.
 Successful Response

-The tests runs are returned in JSON format with a 200 response status code.
+The tests runs are returned in JSON format with a 200 OK response status code.

 #### 1.4.2.1.
 Example Response